symboxtra/SplitSound-Desktop/README.md

 ### Environment ###

 Our CMake build is compatible with the Qt Creator IDE, which provides nice auto-complete and debugging tools.
 Select the root `CMakeList.txt` when opening the project.
+It's sometimes easiest to build once from the command line and then import that configured build.
+Qt Creator flips out a little bit when trying to generate the fresh CMake itself.

+If the project doesn't build on Windows, check the `Build Steps` section under the `Projects` tab in the left navigation bar.
+The command should be `cmake.exe --build . --target ALL_BUILD` or simply `cmake --build .`.

+More instructions and pictures should be coming soon.

 [CMake Installation and Support for all Platforms](http://cgold.readthedocs.io/en/latest/first-step/installation.html)